XLiu-02/StatisticalConsulting-LANWT/README.md

 # Call Logs Analysis for Legal Hotline at LANWT
-The purpose of this consulting project is to analyze call statistics from the hotline with the use of the call detail report and develop an R shiny app to include the summary information of the hotline teams.
-Our client is interested in the following questions:
+The purpose of this consulting project is to analyze call statistics from the hotline with the use of the call detail report and develop an R shiny app to include the summary information of the hotline team.
+The following questions will be covered:
 - What percent of callbacks result in a conversation with an attorney?
 - What number and percent of calls are unanswered on average per day?
 - What number and percent of calls are completed on average per day?